Hyqvia (Normal Immunoglobulin (Human) With Vorhyaluronidase Alfa)

 Driving and Operating Machinery

-If you experience adverse reactions such as dizziness and nausea, wait for these to resolve before driving or operating machines.
+If you experience dizziness or nausea, wait until these symptoms resolve before driving or using machinery.

 Storage